adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* An Activity Provider MAY send documents to any of the document APIs for Activities and Agents that the LRS does not have prior knowledge of.
+* An Activity Provider MAY send documents to any of the Document Resources for Activities and Agents that the LRS does not have prior knowledge of.

 * The LRS MUST NOT reject documents on the basis of not having prior knowledge of the